Rewarded Ads

 .

-- title (String, optional): The title of the overlay.
+- header (String, optional): The title of the call-to-action.
 Default is

-- config (Object, optional): An object containing configuration options for the overlay.
+- config (Object, optional): An object containing configuration options for the call-to-action.
 The object can contain the following properties:

 false

-. - lockScroll (Boolean, optional): Whether to lock the scroll position when the overlay is displayed.
+. - lockScroll (Boolean, optional): Whether to lock the scroll position when the call-to-action is displayed.
 This is useful if you are gating content behind a reward.
 Default is

 false